danforthcenter/plantcv/docs/installation.md

 conda env remove -n plantcv
 ```

-sqlite3 comes standard on macOS and many Linux distributions.
-On Windows Anaconda can be used to install the
+`sqlite3` comes standard on macOS and many Linux distributions.
+On Windows `conda` can be used to install the
-optional sqlite3 package.
+optional `sqlite3` package.

 ```bash
 conda install -c blaze sqlite3